Skip to Main Content

 Can your lighting crews work with international DPs?

 Yes.
-Our gaffers are experienced working with international cinematographers and understand international terminology, techniques, and workflow expectations.
-Many are fluent English Peruvian-English.
+Our gaffers work well with global cinematographers and know international terms, techniques, and workflow expectations.
+Many are fluent in English.

 Do you provide generators and power distribution?